-If you're using Collaborate Ultra, consider using the "Raise Your Hand" feature to indicate you'd like to speak.
+Consider using the "Raise Your Hand" feature to indicate you'd like to speak.
 This is especially important in large groups, like a full classroom.

 Use the chat feature to supplement your conversation, share links, and answer student questions.
 Remember to read the chat throughout the meeting and interact with your other users.
 Consider reacting to chat replies on the microphone as that's the most engaging way to meet via web conference.